MultiQC/MultiQC/docs/modules.md

     'format': '{:.1f}',             # Output format() string
-    'shared_key': None              # See below for description 'modify': None,                 # Lambda function to modify values }
+    'shared_key': None              # See below for description 'modify': None,                 # Lambda function to modify values 'hidden': False                 # Set to True to hide the column on page load }
 ```
 * `scale`